solana-foundation/developer-content/content/guides/dapps/cash-app.md

 Follow the
 [Running the app](https://docs.solanamobile.com/react-native/expo#running-the-app)
-guide to launch the template as a custom development build and get it running on your andriod emmulator.
-Once you have built the program and are running a dev client with expo, the emmulator will automatically update everytime you save your code.
+guide to launch the template as a custom development build and get it running on your Android emulator.
+Once you have built the program and are running a dev client with expo, the emulator will automatically update every time you save your code.

 Reminder: You must have